 County: Multnomah County

 At 5,200 acres, Forest Park could fit six Central Parks inside of it.
 It’s one of the largest urban forests in the United States, beloved by locals who find bliss by heading to the trail for a day hike, a trail run or a casual nature stroll.
 With more than 80 miles of trails, fire lanes and forest roads, finding just the right trail for you could be daunting.
-The impressive Wildwood Trail, a National Recreation Trail, spans 30.2 miles from Washington Park to Newberry Road; you can trek a segment from Pittock Mansion to the park’s newest wonder, the beautifully designed Barbara Walker Crossing.
+The impressive Wildwood Trail, a National Recreation Trail, spans 30.2 miles from Washington Park to Newberry Road; you can trek a segment from Pittock Mansion to the beautifully designed Barbara Walker Crossing.
 First-timers often flock to the Lower Macleay Trail to the photo-worthy Stone House, also called the Witch’s Castle, then continue to the Portland Audubon wildlife sanctuary while listening for songbirds along the way.
 Take heed of trails that are shared with mountain bikers and equestrians and follow other tips on how to Take Care Out There.
 Pack a face covering to wear on the trail and in other outdoor spaces when it’s not possible to stay 6 feet apart.
-For a half-day adventure, check out the Portland 4T trail for a fantastic way to explore the city by trail (running through Forest Park), tram (temporarily closed), trolley and train.
+For a half-day adventure, check out the Portland 4T trail for a fantastic way to explore the city by trail (running through Forest Park), tram (temporarily closed to the public), trolley and train.

 County: Multnomah County

 You might know about the cherry blossoms that put on a showy display for two weeks each spring along Portland’s downtown waterfront, but if you’re looking for just a bit more solace, head east to Gresham to visit Tsuru Island Gresham Japanese Garden.
 Part of Gresham Main City Park, the tiny garden was built in the 1970s after Johnson Creek was rerouted and this parcel of land was an island.
 Members of the Japanese American Citizens League took on the project to build a bridge to the island and create the garden as a living memorial for the Nisei, or second-generation Japanese Americans.
 It included 5,000 rocks from the Columbia River and boulders from Johnson Creek.
 The garden is free and open to the public year-round, with colors that change with the seasons — from the deep-red dogwoods in January to the lush greens of summer and golden maples in October.
-Centrally located in Gresham, it’s just steps from the Springwater Corridor Trail, one of many easy getaways from Portland.
+Centrally located in Gresham, it’s just steps from the Springwater Corridor trail, one of many easy getaways from Portland.

 County: Multnomah County